Which PEX Is Best? Choosing the Right Type of Tubing for Any Job

 The aluminum layer doubles as an oxygen barrier, which in concert with its lower expansion rate, makes PEX-AL-PEX suitable for use in outdoor, warmboard, or high-temperature heating systems.

 Once you’ve determined which type of PEX tubing you need, you will need to choose the fittings.
 The easiest to use are brass push-fit fittings, which simply “bite” into the tubing.
-Though they are more expensive, SharkBite fittings require no special tools, making them ideal for smaller jobs and repair projects.
 Other types of fittings used with PEX are crimp, clamp, press and compression, any of which are less expensive but require specialized tools.